The Bankrate promise

 - An 80/10/10 piggyback loan is a type of loan that involves getting two mortgages at once: One is for 80% of the home’s value and the other is for 10%.

 - The piggyback strategy lets you avoid private mortgage insurance or having to take out a jumbo loan.

 - Homeowners shopping for a new place can adopt a variation on the piggyback strategy: using a home equity loan/credit line for the second, smaller mortgage.

 Home prices are high these days — and when you throw in elevated mortgage rates, the idea of coming up with a down payment and closing costs can seem daunting.

-If you’re starting to think about buying a home, coming up with a down payment and closing costs can seem daunting, particularly with today’s rising home prices.
 If you don’t have enough in your personal piggy bank for these expenses, you might be a candidate for a piggyback loan.
+Also called an 80/10/10 or combination mortgage, it involves simultaneously getting two loans to buy one home.

 What is a piggyback loan?

 In a piggyback loan, instead of financing a home purchase with a single mortgage, you’re doing it with two, which you take out at the same time: one big loan and a second, smaller one (the piggy on the back, so to speak).
 The second loan essentially provides funds towards your down payment.

 As a result, the piggyback loan eliminates the need for you to pay for private mortgage insurance (PMI) — which normally gets imposed on conventional mortgages when you can’t come up with at least 20 percent in cash.